Est. 2026 — A weekly paper for the hunt

 What a Wednesday issue looks like.

-You open it, you read it, you pick your Saturday in ninety seconds.
+You open it, you read it, you pick your Thursday in ninety seconds.
 Then you close the tab and go live your life.
 That's the whole product.

 Place a Want Ad.